 - “I always need to be prepared”, then this cognition may lead to developing an extreme rule for excessive planning.

-- “I must find the perfect solution” then behaviourally I may tend towards the unobtainable perfectionistic traits.
+- “I must find the perfect solution”, then behaviorally, I may tend towards the unobtainable perfectionistic traits.

 Completing a Cost-benefit Analysis

-The cost-benefit analysis can be as simple as drawing a line down the middle of the page writing pros on one side and cons on the other, then brainstorming everything that comes to mind after that.
+The cost-benefit analysis can be as simple as drawing a line down the middle of the page, writing pros on one side and cons on the other, and then brainstorming everything that comes to mind after that.

-Frequently cognitive blips or excessive rule lead to ineffective problem-solving by a focus on irrelevance.
-What I also like about this form is that it restricts us to six points, for each domain.
+Frequently, cognitive blips or excessive rules lead to ineffective problem-solving with a focus on irrelevance.
+What I also like about this form is that it restricts us to six points for each domain.
 If I’m looking for the perfect solution, I will be locked in, analysing all the infinite options that are not the drivers for making a conclusive decision.

 There is no right or wrong decision because decisions are driven and based on what is important to us at any given time.
-Our decisions are contextual, in that they are formed on our own experiences.
+Our decisions are contextual in that they are formed from our own experiences.
 Usually steered by our beliefs about how we see ourselves, others, the world and the future.
 However, sometimes it is useful to do some ‘research’ beforehand.

 How to Use a Cost-benefit Analysis

-Be careful of your thinking styles, e.g. if I know I have perfectionistic tendencies then I need to be aware of what are realistic standards.
+Be careful of your thinking styles, e.g. if I know I have perfectionistic tendencies then I need to be aware of what realistic standards are.
 Likewise, for perfectionists, it will be important to plan what is “good enough’ within a reasonable amount of time.
-We need to remember for the CBT therapist it is not about getting this right but getting it written; just do it.
+We need to remember for the CBT therapist, it is not about getting this right but getting it written; just do it.
 Resist returning to the analysis of the analysis.

-As a CBT therapist reviewing a completed cost-benefit analysis draws out the themes and directs our cognitive behavioural therapy path.
+As a CBT therapist, reviewing a completed cost-benefit analysis draws out the themes and directs our cognitive behavioural therapy path.
 Often, pros and cons are weighted in opposite corners.
-Usually, people find a direction that is ‘obvious’, but it is always helpful to investigate how did the cost-benefit analysis unblock, and what needs doing to address this – by preventing the need for an intervention gives CBT its evidence base with lasting change.
+Usually, people find a direction that is ‘obvious’, but it is always helpful to investigate how the cost-benefit analysis unblocks and what needs to be done to address this – preventing the need for an intervention gives CBT its evidence-based with lasting change.